 We recommend Adobe Audition to complete this task in a few simple steps.
 This guide has been prepared based on the 2022 edition of Audition.

-For a list of supported file formats, please visit
+For a list of supported file formats, please visit this link.

 Step 1.
 Open Adobe Audition